ilsundal/ncollections/README.md

 There are two List-types: ArrayList and LinkedList.
 - The ArrayList is backed by a JavaScript array.
 Thus, the *getAt()* and *setAt()* methods are fast, while list insertions and removals are slower (due to possible element shifting and array resizing).
 The *toAtray()* method returns the backed array directly which thus allows you to access and modify the ArrayList directly using any JavaScript array function, such as *splice()*.
 - The LinkedList is backed by a next-previous (double-linked) node structure.
-Thus, adding, retrieving and removing elements from the front or end of the list are fast, while *getAt()* and *setAt()* are slower due to linear search.
+Thus, adding, retrieving and removing elements from the front or end of the list is fast, while *getAt()* and *setAt()* are slower due to linear search.
 (The linear search automatically chooses whether to search forwards from the first node or backwards from the last node depending on what is fastest.)

 All Lists implement the following methods: